Understanding CASS Audit to Safeguard Client Money and Client Asset Sourcebook

 Firms need to have robust internal processes and internal control because it is necessary for compliance with CASS rules to protect client assets and is a requirement to prepare for a CASS audit.
 Moreover, they need to maintain detailed records of client assets which includes reconciliation processes, method of segregation, and reporting.
 Lastly, regular reviews and audits of these processes can provide the necessary reasonable assurance to pass the audit.

-CASS firms categorization under the CASS rules depends on the amount of client money or assets it holds.
+CASS firms categorisation under the CASS rules depends on the amount of client money or assets it holds.
 It’s important to understand you CASS audit.
-However, the FCA handbook provides guidance on this to guarantee the correct categorization which is crucial for compliance with the CASS regime and to be in a better position before next CASS audit.
+However, the FCA handbook provides guidance on this to guarantee the correct categorisation which is crucial for compliance with the CASS regime and to be in a better position before next CASS audit.

 Facebook